Quantum Geometric Langlands Categories from N = 4 Super Yang-Mills Theory: Introduction

 \item The space of square-zero supertranslations in the $Q_{\mr{hol}}$-cohomology of the $\mc N=4$ supersymmetry algebra and the space of deformations of the $Q_{\mr{hol}}$-twisted theory are both three-dimensional.
 There is a map from the former to the latter, but -- somewhat unintuitively -- this map is not linear, but instead is a quadratic $L_\infty$ map.
 We identify this map explicitly in Section \ref{22_section}. \end{enumerate}

-\item Next, in Section \ref{QGL_section}, we explain how to go from the derived moduli spaces associated to the $\mc N=4$ topological twists on complex algebraic surfaces of the form $C \times \CC$, to the categories of twisted D-modules occurring in the quantum geometric Langlands correspondence.
-This procedure involves the idea of ``categorified geometric quantization'' (considered by \cite{Wallbridge} and in forthcoming work of P. Safronov).
-We emphasise that this ansatz is not fully developed, and therefore the construction we describe is still somewhat ad hoc, rather than an application of a systematic method.
+\item Next, in Section \ref{QGL_section}, which is meant to informally suggest a new proposal for the physics of quantum geometric Langlands correspondence, we explain how to go from the derived moduli spaces associated to the $\mc N=4$ topological twists on complex algebraic surfaces of the form $\CC \times C$, to the categories of twisted D-modules occurring in the quantum geometric Langlands correspondence.
+This procedure involves the idea of ``categorified geometric quantization'' (considered by \cite{Wallbridge} and Safronov \cite{SafronovGQ}).
+We emphasize that this ansatz is not fully developed, and therefore the construction we describe is still somewhat ad hoc, rather than an application of a systematic method.
 The idea, in brief, is as follows.
 Starting with a 1-shifted symplectic derived stack $(\mc X, \omega)$ we specify two additional pieces of data: \begin{enumerate} \item A \emph{prequantization}: a $\bb G_m$-gerbe $\mc G_{\mc X}$ on $\mc X$ with connection, chosen so that its curvature 2-form coincides with $\omega$. \item A \emph{polarization}: A 1-shifted Lagrangian fibration $\pi \colon \mc X \to \mc Y$.
 We will assume that $\mc G_{\mc X} \iso \pi^*\mc G_{\mc Y}$ for some $\bb G_m$ gerbe $\mc G_{\mc Y}$ on $\mc Y$. \end{enumerate} The ansatz of categorified geometric quantization says, by analogy with the process of geometric quantization for ordinary symplectic phase spaces, that we should quantize $\mc X$ by considering the category $\QC_{\mc G_{\mc Y}}(\mc Y)$ of quasi-coherent sheaves on $\mc Y$ twisted by the gerbe $\mc G_{\mc Y}$.